Snap Shot Charters

 Striped bass caught in Hingham

-Striped bass fish caught by angler in Hingham
+Striped bass fishing in Hingham

 Striped bass caught in MA